 We educate and produce a new generation of diverse students who are proficient in

 theoretical, applied, and technology relevant concepts and practices that will have

 a global reach and global impact.

-Austin Buchanan is an Assistant Professor of IEM and focuses his research
+Austin Buchanan is an Associate Professor of IEM and focuses his research

 on solving combinatorial optimization problems in networks, particularly those having